yfstein/yfstein.github.io/_posts/2020-6-11-centos-7-first-steps.md

 `semanage port -a -t ssh_port_t -p tcp 1234`

 Now you can try again to restart sshd service.
 After that we should be able to login as monty with our private key over ssh port 5876.
+Dont close the SSH session before you are able to login in another session window.
+Eventually firewalld is already preinstalled on the server and you need to take the firewalld steps before you are able to login to the server.
+Check the next steps to configure firewalld correctly.

 ## Update the system